DoggieLicc/TOSTeamVisitsIcons/README.md

 * **Never**: Never add icons for your own actions
 * **Only as Factional Evil**: Only add icons when you play as a factional evil (Coven, Apocalypse, Vampire, Cursed Souls)
 * **Always**: Always add icons for your own actions

+### Handle Overcharges

+Allows you to enable the ability for the mod to try handle overcharged teammates properly.

+* **Only Myself**: Only handle when you're overcharged
+* **All Teammates (EXPERIMENTAL)**: Handle all teammate's overcharges.
+Experimental, as there's no 100% way to tell if someone else is actually overcharged
+* **Never**: Never handle overcharges